Easy to digest environmental information

-A Beyond Meat burger is much cheaper to produce than a beef burger, as less energy, land and water is used.
+A Beyond Meat burger is much cheaper to produce than a beef burger, as less energy, land, and water is used.
 This means that the burger we buy at one of the outlets is also cheaper, right?
 Wrong.
-Unfortunately there are a lot of meat industry related subsidies as well as until the production rate is on similar level as beef burgers the prices will be negatively affected.
+Unfortunately, there are a lot of meat industry-related subsidies as well as until the production rate is on a similar level as beef burgers the prices will be negatively affected.

 Carl’s Jr. sells Beyond Famous Star burger with cheese for $7.29.
 The regular Famous Star with cheese is $4.39 at the same location.

 Protein is one of the most important nutrients.
 It’s essential to stay healthy and to maintain our body composition.
 In this chart, we have collected the data to indicate how does a daily average dose of protein impacts the environment.
 The daily suggested intake according to the Dietary Reference Intakes for Energy is 0.8 grams of protein per kilogram of body weight or 0.36 grams per pound.